Arriving at this page, I believe that you must have seen a PHP warning by WordPress with information like the statement below;

 As a WordPress user you may not observe the importance of updating your server to PHP 7, only a programmer will.

 Php 7 has lots of benefits for your WordPress site, and I will explain some of them here.

 - Suitable for search engines optimization: If you are an SEO expert, then you should know that web page loading speed is one of the Google ranking factors.
-Php 7 is up to two times faster than other PHP versions in execution it functions.
+Php 7 is up to two times faster than other PHP versions in the execution its functions.

-- Better security: Php 7 environment helps to secure your WordPress site better.
+- Better security: The php 7 environment helps to secure your WordPress site better.
 It prevents easy penetration by blackhat hackers and spammers.
 Upgrading to PHP 7 will keep your site more secure.